 Ideally, medicine should not cure diseases but maintain health – this idea was expressed by many of our interlocutors.
-This approach requires a restructuring of all the processes of the entire industry and all participants, by the way, including patients, many of whom still diagnose themselves through an Internet search engine, and turn to the clinic when the disease progresses to a severe stage.
+But, unfortunately, this approach requires a restructuring of all the processes of the entire industry and all participants, by the way, including patients, many of whom still diagnose themselves through an Internet search engine, and turn to the clinic when the disease progresses to a severe stage.
 And it would be nice if the advice was given by a special software assistant created by medical specialists for primary diagnostics.
-It would be totally modern.
+It would be modern.
 But so far, this is not the case.

-Contrary to popular belief that “anyone can teach and heal” when it comes to serious diseases, we are trying to find the best, a qualified doctor and rely only on his experience and expertise.
+Contrary to popular belief that “anyone can teach and heal” when it comes to serious diseases, we are trying to find the best, qualified doctor and rely only on his experience and expertise.
 The transformation of the healthcare sector for many people will transform life in every existing field.
 The main idea of the coming changes in medicine is the prevention of diseases and health maintenance.

 The transformation is already underway.

 Patients do not come to a medical facility because it has the most advanced information system.
 Instead, they go to the doctors.
 And if we manage to use technology to make it more convenient for the doctor to work, the patients will be satisfied.

 The past year has shown that each doctor’s load is seriously increased when epidemic situations arise, so it is essential to provide serious technological support to specialists.
 It is impossible to increase the number of people working in the healthcare system overnight, but technology can be scaled up.
 New solutions remove routine operations from doctors and become assistants in analyzing research results and decision-making.
 New gadgets, monitoring, and analysis systems will soon simplify intermediate health control, leaving doctors with those cases when their expertise is required.
 Modern IT tools make it possible to work more efficiently with existing data and provide patients with access to the necessary resources and helpful information.
 Technology is already buying us the time it takes to save lives.